futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 7,
       "focus": "Brand & social foundations",
-      "explanation": "Forge a visual sigil so listeners can recognise your sound in the dark.", "goal": "Complete the Branding 123 final project by developing a comprehensive brand package including a compelling artist bio, professional photo selection, and logo design that reflects your electronic music style and target audience.
+      "goal": "Complete the Branding 123 final project by developing a comprehensive brand package including a compelling artist bio, professional photo selection, and logo design that reflects your electronic music style and target audience.
 You'll deliver polished brand assets using the strategic framework and design principles taught in the course, ensuring consistency across all platforms from social media to streaming services.
 This brand foundation package prepares you for professional music releases and establishes the visual identity that will grow with your career.", "course_rec": {
         "title": "Branding 123",